ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 There are a few possible mechanisms that attempt mitigation of these attacks, such as the following:

-*   If the display name is found to include an email address (as specified in [@!RFC5322]), execute the DMARC mechanism on the domain name found there rather than the domain name discovered originally.
+*   If the display name includes an email address (as specified in [@!RFC5322]), execute the DMARC mechanism on the domain name found there rather than the original domain name.
 However, this addresses only a very specific attack space, and spoofers can easily circumvent it by simply not using an email address in the display name.
 There are also known cases of legitimate uses of an email address in the display name with a domain different from the one in the address portion, e.g.,

       From: "user@example.org via Bug Tracker" <support@example.com>

 *  In the MUA, only show the display name if the DMARC mechanism succeeds.
-This too is easily defeated, as an attacker could arrange to pass the DMARC tests while fraudulently using another domain name in the display name.
+This, too, is easily defeated, as an attacker could arrange to pass the DMARC tests while fraudulently using another domain name in the display name.